bettermarks/opal/docs/auth_token_concept.md

 - A user with an account at an IDP (referred to as the ‘hierarchy provider’) and membership in hierarchical structures (such as ‘classes’, ‘schools’, or similar entities) can purchase a license for an entity in that hierarchy they belong to.”
 - Another member of a 'licensed' group or school or any other structure in the hierarchy can use that license.

-In order to achieve that, we have mainly to solve these authorization problems:

-1. How can the license service know, if a teacher is allowed to purchase a license (ID=1234) for a specific class 5A?
-2. How can the license service know, if a student is in group 5A and therefore may access the license (ID=1234)?

 ## Authorizing the "Classic Way"

 ![](diagrams/service_integration_classic.png)